On the Square Peg Problem and Its Relatives: Inscribed rectangles

-\begin{lemma} Suppose there was a counter-example $(\gamma, r)$.
-Then for all $\eps>0$, there is a $\ZZ_2$-invariant one-parameter family $S^1\to P_4$ of $\eps$-close parallelograms with aspect ratio in $[r-\eps,r+\eps]$ and with an odd winding number, such that during the whole one-parameter family one of the diagonals stays larger than the other one. \end{lemma}
+\begin{lemma} Suppose there was a counter-example $(\gamma, r)$ for the (smooth) Rectangular Peg Problem.
+Then for all $\eps>0$, there is a $\ZZ/2$-invariant one-parameter family $S^1\to P_4^\circ$ of $\eps$-close parallelograms with aspect ratio in $[r-\eps,r+\eps]$ and with an odd winding number, such that during the whole one-parameter family one of the diagonals stays larger than the other one. \end{lemma}

-\begin{proof} We would like to use Lemma \ref{lemSemiRegularPolygonsOnCurves} with $n=4$, $p^r=2$, and $P$ a rectangle with aspect ratio $r$.
-However the solution set $S$ of quadrilaterals on $\gamma$ that have the desired edge ratios is too large.
-There exist \emph{skew} quadrilaterals on $\gamma$ having the same edge ratios as $P$, which we do not want in our solution set $S$ since they are not parallelograms.
-To solve this problem, we can simply ignore them and argue that all arguments still go through.
-This turns out to be quite technical, but there is an easier proof: